Bricktech2000/Notes/notes/pain.md

 # Pain

-[[pain]] motivates us to withdraw from damaging situations, to protect a damaged body part while it heals, and to avoid similar experiences in the future &mdash; <https://en.wikipedia.org/wiki/Pain>. [[pain]] is an essential warning signal that helps us protect ourselves from injury
+[[pain]] motivates us to withdraw from damaging situations, to protect a damaged body part while it heals, and to avoid similar experiences in the future --- <https://en.wikipedia.org/wiki/Pain>. [[pain]] is an essential warning signal that helps us protect ourselves from injury

 ## congenital insensitivity to pain with anhidrosis